mgonzalezcanudas/deep-learning-exercises/README.md

 # deep-learning-exercises
-This repo contains example code and solutions to exercises relating to the book "Genome-Scale Algorithmic Design".
-More info on this book at: http://www.genome-scale.info/
+This repo contains code examples and exercises on Deep Learning.